Zombieland: Double Tap: Future

-Possible sequel and spin-off

 During the press tour for the film, the director, writers, and cast have all stated an interest in reuniting every ten years to do a Zombieland film.
 Director Ruben Fleischer said, "I think we all had so much fun making this one, we'd be really lucky if we could return to Zombieland.
 Although, I will say, Emma Stone said she thought it would be fun if we did one of these every 10 years.
 Knowing that Woody Harrelson's just the healthiest guy there is, he's going to outlive all of us, and so we can just keep doing them every 10 years, 'til the end of time.… I can't imagine a better way to look forward to my future than knowing that every 10 years I get to hang out with those guys and make a movie with them again."

 In another interview, Fleischer said, "I would love to do a Madison stand-alone movie."

 In 2025, Fleischer expressed hope that a third film could be done in 2029.